jseaddons/JSE_RevitAddin_MEP_OPENINGS/CODING_STANDARDS_AND_BEST_PRACTICES.md

 - Don't write flag sync logic inline - use `FlagManager`
 - Don't write file operations inline - use `SafeFileLogger`
 - Don't create new methods without checking if they exist in service classes
+- **❌ NEVER CREATE 2 SERVICES FOR ONE FUNCTION** - This makes troubleshooting very hard.
+Always extend existing services instead of creating duplicates (e.g., use `RefreshPathDeterminer` for both refresh and placement path determination, don't create separate `SleevePlacementPathDeterminer`)

 ### Example - WRONG:
 ```csharp